This post may contain affiliate links. Please read our disclosure policy.

 make ahead/leftovers

-- Creamy Gluten Free Broccoli Cheddar Soup – use the bread to soak up every last drop
+- Creamy Gluten Free Broccoli Cheddar Soup – Nothing soaks up soup like a warm hunk of this bread.

 Have made this twice now – we all love it.
 Would have made another but out of the GF flours (difficult getting to the store as my hubby will not let me go and insists he go with his protective gear of course).
 Thanks so much.